University of Iowa 2023 spring semester dean's list honorees announced

 Please note that courses offered on a satisfactory/unsatisfactory (S/U) or pass/fail (P/F) basis do not count toward graded credit for inclusion on the dean’s list.

-Cody Budd of Hamlin [Classification: undergraduate - third year; College: College of Liberal Arts and Sciences; Major:
+Cody Budd of Hamlin [Classification: undergraduate — third year; College: College of Liberal Arts and Sciences;]

-Julia Mikkelsen of Dedham [Classification: undergraduate - third year; College: College of Education; Major:

-Luke Ramsey of Manning [Classification: undergraduate - second year; College: Tippie College of Business; Major:

 Mollie Rasmussen of Elk Horn [Classification: undergraduate — second year; College: College of Education; Major: